 Here’s the truth: if they don’t use your software, they won’t be customers for long.

 I remember applying for a marketing position with a company called Quote Roller back several years ago.
-They had a problem of activation -- people would sign up for their software, dabble for a little bit, and then abandon them.
+They had a problem with activation -- people would sign up for their software, dabble for a little bit, and then abandon them.

 I told them you have to overcome the pain of change.
 For their customers, quotes were handled manually with paper and filing cabinets.
 Their customers were looking for a way to digitize this process.
 Doing things on paper was getting painful, and their competitors were getting the upper hand.